Compatibility

 A Minecraft Fabric mod that allows redstone signals to interact with an Arduino and vice versa.

-Please note that this is my first mod, and I'm still learning how to make mods, so there might be some bugs or issues.
-If you have any issues or questions, DM me on Discord @jamicah
+Please note that this was my first mod, and I'm still learning how to make mods, so there might be some bugs or issues.
+If you have any issues or questions, DM me on Discord @jamicah.

 Features

-- Convert real life signals to redstone with
+- Convert Arduino digital/analog signals to redstone signals

 TODO: